The Stamina DT Pro Rower is said to be Stamina’s most sophisticated rower to date!

 Constructed from premium aluminum and stainless-steel parts, the DT Pro Rower can withstand even the most vigorous workouts.

 The rowing stroke feels smooth and strong with no squeaky noises.
+Most users commented the rower felt it is made from high quality materials.

 Some users did comment about the weak velcro on the foot straps that can sometimes come undone while rowing.
 This frustrates some users because they need to stop and adjust their feet mid workout.